 Charity shops, marketplace apps and online resale stores are great, budget-friendly ways to purchase furniture and décor items.
 With thousands of items for as little as 0.50p, you can transform your guardian room into an inexpensive work of art!

-Our amazing LOWE Ambassador, Ambrin, encourages everyone to curate their living space with second-hand items.
-She says, “Approaching interiors with a thrifty mindset is not only better for the environment, but also a great way to decorate on a budget!”
+One of our LOWE Ambassadors encourages everyone to curate their living space with second-hand items, saying “Approaching interiors with a thrifty mindset is not only better for the environment, but also a great way to decorate on a budget!”

 3 .
 Freecycle